2018 NZILA Firth Conference

-The 2018 NZILA Firth conference will focus on water and ecologies; culture and community; spaces and places; and movement as we seek to define the elements that are necessary, possible and inspirational for our cities today, and in the future.
+The 2018 NZILA Firth conference focused on water and ecologies; culture and community; spaces and places; and movement as we seek to define the elements that are necessary, possible and inspirational for our cities today, and in the future.

-Collaboration and multi-disciplinary teams provide the rich multi-faceted experiences that are the hallmark of successful urban environments.
-We welcome your unique contribution as we explore the creative thinking and innovative solutions that will not simply provide practical civic and public infrastructure, but also inspire urban dwellers and visitors now and for years to come and create civic places people love.
+Collaboration and multi-disciplinary teams provided the rich multi-faceted experiences that are the hallmark of successful urban environments.
+We welcomed your unique contribution as we explored the creative thinking and innovative solutions that will not simply provide practical civic and public infrastructure, but also inspire urban dwellers and visitors now and for years to come and create civic places people love.

 THEME ONE | CULTURE AND COMMUNITY